Jackxiini/Handwritten-digits-recognition-service/README.md

 Build the image in Docker.

     $ docker build -t IMAGE_NAME .
 Run the app.
-I map my machine's port 4000 to the container's published port 5000.
+I mapped my machine's port 4000 to the container's published port 5000.

     $ docker run -d -p 4000:5000 IMAGE_NAME
 You can also check [the docker tutorial](https://docs.docker.com/get-started/part2/) for this part.